I’m the kind of gal who prefers vanilla over chocolate. It’s true! I’m a sucker for funfetti and vanilla frosting over devil’s food any day.

 - Store in the fridge, since coconut oil is almost liquid at room temperature.

-Sally's Tip: If you do not wish to use artificial sweeteners to your recipes, give agave or honey (will no longer be vegan if using honey) a try instead of the splenda.
+- Sweetener: If you do not wish to use artificial sweeteners to your recipes, give agave or honey (will no longer be vegan if using honey) a try instead of the Splenda.
 Using agave/honey will produce a smoother chocolate bar.